Triumph Tiger 800 - Modifying the Gearing

 One downside to the Tiger 800 is the fact it needs to rev. There is plenty of mid range from the 800 engine.
 I weigh

 12.5st (75Kgs) and I only ride solo so I have raised the gearing by replacing the standard 16 tooth front sprocket with a 17 Tooth

 Sprocket.
 Fitting a Renthal 17t sprocket only costs £15 from eBay.

-seat of the pants feel I get when riding is more pronounced.
+the seat of the pants feel I get when riding is more pronounced.
 My Tiger definitely seems more relaxed.
-In top gear at 60 mph I can
+In top gear at 60 mph I

-a Volvo XC60 which has an 8 speed automatic gearbox, car makers are now providing really tall gears for crusing with economy.
+is a Volvo XC60 which has an 8 speed automatic gearbox, car makers are now providing really tall gears for crusing with

 I am so envious of Australian and US riders who have to gear their XC's down because they spend so much time riding off road.